 If you have backups on-file, you may be able to restore your website and reverse the changes made.
-However, in many cases it can take time for the damage
+However, in many cases it can take time for the damage to undo itself.

 And think about how many potential customers you might have missed out on in the meantime!

 Tune in next week, when we discuss what you can do to protect yourself against SEO attacks

 We know we’ve been talking in pretty alarmist tones.
 Luckily, you don’t need to worry too much – while negative SEO tactics are a real threat, statistically the vast majority of businesses needn’t worry too much thanks to: